Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 If the framework were to be extended, several directions seem necessary.
 One could imagine introducing environmental volatility, where reward structures are not fixed but drift over time, forcing the agent to continuously recalibrate.
 Similarly, incorporating multiple social agents—each with their own learning dynamics and mood trajectories—would move the model closer to something resembling actual social systems.
 A hierarchical organization of goals could also be relevant, allowing agents to pursue short-term and long-term objectives that occasionally come into tension.
 Memory processes, particularly those resembling rumination, would add another layer by making past experiences persist and shape present decisions in a more structured way.
 Finally, one might explicitly model therapeutic interventions as perturbations to learning parameters or trait dynamics, rather than treating them as external to the system.

 Even in their current form these models have a few computational interpretations of therapeutic practice.
 One of the more immediate is the idea of learning asymmetries.
 Cognitive-behavioral therapy, with its emphasis on rebalancing attention between positive and negative outcomes, can be read as an attempt to correct skewed update dynamics—essentially reducing the over-weighting of negative feedback that resembles rumination in the model.
 From this perspective, therapy is not just changing thoughts, but recalibrating how experience is integrated over time.
 The role of social context where the feedback from others directly shapes both mood and learning trajectories, suggests that modifying that feedback—whether through social skills training or by altering one’s environment—could have effects that propagate beyond any single interaction.
 The model hints at a kind of cascade, where small changes in social input accumulate into broader shifts in behavior and affect.
 Likewise, the treatment of identity traits are often described as stable such as sensitivity to rejection or baseline optimism—appear here as evolving quantities, contingent on experience.
 This suggests, perhaps cautiously, that such traits may be more plastic than they are typically assumed to be.
 Interventions that introduce positive or corrective experiences at particular moments might not just produce temporary improvements, but alter longer-term trajectories.
 Finally, the idea of mood-dependent learning rates introduces a temporal dimension to intervention.
 If the capacity to update beliefs varies with mood, then the timing of therapeutic input may matter as much as its content.
 There may be windows in which individuals are more receptive to integrating new information in a constructive way, and others in which learning is either dampened or biased.
 The model does not resolve how to identify these moments in practice, but it does make the possibility harder to ignore.

-## Conclusion

-Moving beyond simple bandit tasks here we discussed depression not as a collection of fixed parameter changes, but as dynamic patterns emerging from complex interactions between learning, affect, social context, and evolving psychological traits.
-These models suggest that depressive cognition involves sophisticated feedback loops that can make initially adaptive responses become self-reinforcing patterns of dysfunction.
-While these computational approaches remain significant simplifications of human psychology, they offer frameworks for understanding how temporary mood episodes can create lasting behavioral changes, how social contexts shape individual psychology, and how therapeutic interventions might target specific components of complex cognitive-affective systems.
 As Computational Psychiatry continues developing, such models may eventually inform personalized interventions based on individual learning patterns and environmental contexts.
 The code implementations demonstrate that relatively simple extensions to standard  Reinforcement Learning can capture surprisingly rich behavioral phenomena.
 However, the true test of these models lies not in their computational sophistication, but in their ability to generate testable predictions about real human behavior and inform effective therapeutic approaches.

 ## Toy model 1